 1. Part-time jobs:

-To earn extra pocket money while studying in Germany, you can take up several part-time jobs which you can find on-campus and off-campus.
+To earn extra money while studying in Germany, you can take up several part-time jobs which you can find on-campus and off-campus.
 The job roles in each category are mentioned below:

 The wages for part-time jobs in Germany start from €467 per month.